milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Push Notifications.
 You can choose to receive mobile push notifications from Netflix.
 On some device operating systems, you will be automatically enrolled in the notifications.
 If you subsequently decide you no longer wish to receive these notifications, you can use your mobile device's settings functionality to turn them off.
 We also offer push notifications on certain web browsers.
 If you agree to receive those notifications and subsequently decide you no longer wish to receive these notifications, you can use your browser’s settings to turn them off.

-WhatsApp.
-If you have enabled WhatsApp messages in connection with your Netflix account or profile and no longer wish to receive them, you can use your WhatsApp app settings to block them.

-Interest-Based Ads.
-Interest-based ads are online ads that are tailored to your likely interests based on your use of various apps and websites across the Internet.
-If you are using a browser, then cookies and web beacons can be used to collect information to help determine your likely interests.
-If you are using a mobile device, tablet, or streaming media device that includes a resettable device identifier, then that identifier can be used to help determine your likely interests.
-For your choices about interest-based ads from Netflix, please see the "Cookies and Internet Advertising" section (below).

-Matched Identifier Communications.
+Matched Identifier Communications from Netflix.
 Some third party sites and apps allow us to reach our users with online promotions about our titles and services by sending a privacy protective identifier to the third party.
 A privacy protective identifier means we convert the original information (such as an email address or phone number) into a value to keep the original information from being revealed.
 The third party compares the privacy protective identifier to identifiers in its database and there will be a match only if you have used the same identifier (such as an email address) with Netflix and the third party.
 If there is a match, Netflix can then choose whether or not to send a given promotional communication to you on that third party site or app, and can optimize and better measure the effectiveness of online advertising.
 You can opt out in the “Marketing Communications” section of the “Account” section of our website.

-Your Information and Rights

-You can request access to your personal information, or correct or update out-of-date or inaccurate personal information we hold about you.
-You may also request that we delete personal information that we hold about you.

-When you visit the "Account" portion of our website, you have the ability to access and update a broad range of information about your account, including your contact information, your Netflix payment information, and various related information about your account (such as the content you have viewed and rated).
-You must be signed in to access the "Account" section.

-If you are the account owner, to download a copy of your personal information go to: www.netflix.com/account/getmyinfo (you must be signed in to access the "Account" section), and follow the instructions.

-For other requests, or if you have any other question regarding our privacy practices, please contact our Data Protection Officer/Privacy Office at privacy@netflix.com.
-For more information about how to access your information, including our verification process, please reference this help article: help.netflix.com/node/100624.
-For information about deletion, removal and retention of information, please reference this help article: help.netflix.com/node/100625.
-We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.
-Please also see the "Your Choices" section of this Privacy Statement for additional choices regarding your information.

-We may reject requests that are unreasonable or not required by law, including those that would be extremely impractical, could require disproportionate technical effort, or could expose us to operational risks such as free trial fraud.
-We may retain information as required or permitted by applicable laws and regulations, including to honor your choices, for our billing or records purposes and to fulfill the purposes described in this Privacy Statement.
-We take reasonable measures to destroy or de-identify personal information in a secure manner when it is no longer required.

-If you are a California consumer, please see our California Consumer Privacy Act (CCPA) Privacy Notice by clicking on the link, going to help.netflix.com/legal/privacy#ccpa or simply scrolling down.

-Security

-We use reasonable administrative, logical, physical and managerial measures to safeguard your personal information against loss, theft and unauthorized access, use and modification.
-These measures are designed to provide a level of security appropriate to the risks of processing your personal information.
-Unfortunately, no measures can be guaranteed to provide 100% security.
-Accordingly, we cannot guarantee the security of your personal information.

-Other Websites, Platforms and Applications

-The Netflix service may be provided through and/or utilize features (such as voice controls) operated by third party platforms, or contain links to sites operated by third parties whose policies regarding the handling of information may differ from ours.
-For example, you may be able to access the Netflix service through platforms such as gaming systems, smart TVs, mobile devices, set top boxes and a number of other Internet connected devices.
-These websites and platforms have separate and independent privacy or data policies, privacy statements, notices and terms of use, which we recommend you read carefully.
-In addition, you may encounter third party applications that interact with the Netflix service.

-Children

-You must be at least 18 years of age or older to subscribe to the Netflix service.
-Minors may only use the service with the involvement, supervision, and approval of a parent or legal guardian.

-Changes to This Privacy Statement

-We will update this Privacy Statement from time to time in response to changing legal, regulatory or operational requirements.
-We will provide notice of any such changes (including when they will take effect) in accordance with law.
-Your continued use of the Netflix service after any such updates take effect will constitute acknowledgement and (as applicable) acceptance of those changes.
-If you do not wish to acknowledge or accept any updates to this Privacy Statement, you may cancel your use of the Netflix service.
-To see when this Privacy Statement was last updated, please see the "Last Updated" section below.
+Behavioral Advertising.
+Behavioral advertisements are those that are selected based on your use and/or interactions with various unaffiliated third party apps or websites across the Internet (behavioral advertising).
+Netflix can advertise its services using behavioral advertising, and if you are using a browser, then certain cookies and web beacons can be used to collect information to help determine your likely interests.
+If you are using a mobile device, tablet, or streaming media device that includes a resettable device identifier, then that identifier can be used to help determine your likely interests.
+For your choices about behavioral ads from Netflix, please see the "Cookies and Internet Advertising" section (below).

+Netflix Ad Supported Subscription Plan - Behavioral Advertising.
+If you subscribe to an ad supported subscription plan, we can present you with advertisements, including ones selected using behavioral advertising information.
+If you do not wish to be presented with behavioral advertisements as part of your participation in an ad supported subscription plan, you can opt out by:

+selecting the appropriate profile; and

+choosing the "Behavioral Advertising" section in the "Account" section of our website

+When you choose to opt out of receiving behavioral ads, you will still see ads, but they will not be selected using behavioral advertising information.
+Opting out will not limit our collection of information, but will influence how we use such information.

+An option to opt out will not be provided in a Kids profile, because we do not engage in behavioral advertising on Kids profiles.

+To exercise choice around cookies or resettable device IDs being collected or for any purposes outside of behavioral advertising in our ad supported subscription plan, please utilize the tools in the Cookies and Internet Advertising section below.

 Cookies and Internet Advertising